learn-ways-to-feel-calm-when-stressed

 Reacting to life’s pressures

-But it doesn’t usually help us to respond to the pressures in today’s world.
+Although the body responds automatically, the fight or flight response usually help to respond to the pressures in today’s world.

 nature helps to keep calm in uncertain times